SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

       - main
 ```

-Pretty Simple.
 Finally we have the jobs section:

 ```yml
 jobs: